stefanache/Medium/ReadMe.md

 Hi,

-In this repository I will upload the files refered by howcase stories published on Medium
+In this repository I will upload the all files refered as showcase-stories published on Medium